netdata/netdata/docs/security-and-privacy-design/README.md

 Currently, the Netdata Agent follows the OSSF best practices at the passing level.
 Feel free to audit our approach to the [OSSF guidelines](https://bestpractices.coreinfrastructure.org/en/projects/2231)

-Netdata Cloud boasts of comprehensive end-to-end automated testing, encompassing the UI, back-end, and agents, where involved.
+Netdata Cloud boasts of comprehensive end-to-end automated testing, encompassing the UI, back-end, and Agents, where involved.
 In addition, the Netdata Agent uses an array of third-party services for static code analysis, security analysis, and CI/CD integrations to ensure code quality on a per pull request basis.
 Tools like Github's CodeQL, Github's Dependabot, our own unit tests, various types of linters,